Certification, Accreditation, and Training for

 - Current list of DOEE-certified companies for lead paint inspections, lead risk assessments, dust clearances, and project design

-- District of Columbia lead-safe work practices, Renovate Right!
+- District of Columbia lead-safe work practices (explained)

 Accreditation and Training Providers